What Is Thai Coconut Chicken Soup?

 Prepare the Ingredients:

 - Lemongrass:Cut off the root end of the lemongrass stalks and remove any tough outer layers until you reach the tender, pale yellow part.
+Crush with the back of your knife.
 Cut the lemongrass into 2-inch pieces.
-To release its flavor, lay each piece flat on a cutting board and gently crush it with the back of a knife or a rolling pin.

 - Galangal and Thai Chilies:Peel the galangal and slice it thinly into rounds.
 Use about 4-5 slices, depending on their size.
-Thai chilies can vary in heat; if you prefer a milder soup, remove the seeds before smashing them with the flat side of a knife.
+Thai chilies can vary in heat; if you prefer a milder soup, remove the seeds.

 - Prepare the Broth: In a large pot, pour the chicken broth and add 1 cup of coconut milk.
 Place the pot over medium heat and stir gently until the coconut milk is fully incorporated into the broth.
 Bring the mixture to a gentle simmer, stirring occasionally to prevent sticking.

-- Infuse the Broth: Once the broth is simmering, add the prepared lemongrass pieces, sliced galangal, kaffir lime leaves (torn slightly to release flavor), and smashed Thai chilies to the pot.
+- Infuse the Broth: Once the broth is simmering, add the prepared lemongrass pieces, sliced galangal, kaffir lime leaves, and Thai chilies to the pot.
 Stir gently to distribute the ingredients evenly in the broth.
 Allow them to simmer together for about 5 minutes.
-This step allows the herbs to infuse the broth with their aromatic flavors.

 - Introduce the Chicken and Vegetables: Carefully add the sliced chicken (or mushrooms) and the sliced onion to the simmering broth.
 Stir gently to combine.
-Pour in the remaining coconut milk, which adds richness to the soup.
+Pour in the remaining coconut milk.
 Adjust the heat slightly to maintain a gentle simmer.

 - Cook Until Tender: Continue to simmer the uncovered soup, stirring occasionally, until the chicken is fully cooked and no longer pink inside (about 10-15 minutes for chicken).
 If using mushrooms, they should be tender and cooked through.

-- Remove Aromatic Herbs: Remove the pot from the heat once the soup is fully cooked and seasoned to your liking.
-Using tongs or a slotted spoon, carefully remove and discard the slices of galangal, lemongrass pieces, kaffir lime leaves, and any smashed Thai chilies.
-This ensures the soup remains smooth and pleasant to eat without biting into large pieces of herbs.
+- Remove Aromatic Herbs: Remove the pot from the heat once the soup is fully cooked.
+Using tongs or a slotted spoon, carefully remove and discard the slices of galangal, lemongrass pieces, kaffir lime leaves, and any Thai chilies.

 - Garnish and Serve Hot: Ladle the aromatic Tom Kha Gai into bowls.
-Garnish each serving generously with freshly chopped cilantro leaves, which add a final burst of herbal fragrance and color.
-Serve the soup hot, allowing the flavors to unfold fully with each spoonful.
+Garnish each serving generously with freshly chopped cilantro leaves.
+Final touch, add fresh lime juice.

 Notes